 Need help booking?
-See our step-by-step guide for booking Singapore Suites Class using points.
+See our step-by-step guide for booking Singapore Suites using points.

-Hot Tip: If you are connecting, having a card like The Platinum Card® from American Express can be useful for offering lounge access while you wait!
+Hot Tip: If you are connecting, having a card like Amex Platinum card can be useful for offering lounge access while you wait!

-Fly first class from Los Angeles to Tokyo or Seoul for 107,000 bonus miles one-way.
+Fly first class from Los Angeles (LAX) to Tokyo (NRT) or Seoul (ICN) for 120,500 miles one-way.
 It’s not Suites Class, but it should certainly do!

-From San Francisco, your options on Singapore Airlines are Hong Kong and Singapore.
-In business class, that’s 89,000 miles for Hong Kong or 95,000 miles for Singapore.
+From San Francisco, your options on Singapore Airlines are Hong Kong (HKG) (currently suspended) and Singapore.
+In business class, that’s 100,500 miles for Hong Kong or 107,500 miles for Singapore.

-Hot Tip: For a complete list of SQ routes to/from the United States, check out our article: The Definitive Guide to Singapore Airlines U.S. Routes [Plane Types & Seat Options].
+Hot Tip: For a complete list of SQ routes to/from the U.S., check out our definitive guide to Singapore Airlines U.S. routes.

 4. United Domestic Business or First Class